Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 --env-vars "SendGrid__ApiKey=secretref:sendgrid-apikey" "SendGrid__IntegrationEnabled=true"
 ```

-#### 3. Deploy new revisions of the Backend API to Azure Container Apps
+#### 3. Deploy New Revisions of the Backend API to Azure Container Apps

 We need to update the Azure Container App hosting the Backend API with a new revision so our code changes for publishing messages after a task is saved is available for users.